Minimoog Model DLimelight hog

 I forgot how, but it was quite a trickery.
 Both mixers did not understand all MIDI commands, or did not allow everything, but in the addition of both it was possible to break through the barriers.
 Together with TX816 and TG77, this was a powerful 4ch FM instrument!

-The Sampler is absolutely essential to my synth archive page, because it was also an important part of the setup.
+The Sampler is absolutely essential to my synth archive page, because it was also an important part of the setup 1989-93.
 While I did not use the waveforms in the TG77, the AKAI 1000 offered more than the replacement for it.
-Also for the S1000 I wrote SysEx-Max patches and was then able to operate a kind of live sampling (I never used pre-recorded samples).
+Also for the S1000 I wrote SysEx-Max patches and was then able to operate a kind of live sampling (I've seldom used pre-recorded samples).

 The SysEx data simulated button pressures (in the ramping step menu of the S1000) - I noted all the button pressure adresses needed to get into the menu "xy" (8 or 10 button-clicks) and dumped it, as a sequence, within a millisecond - just before a MIDI value changed.
 So i could instantly change any part or point (eg, "attack" time of an envelope).
 The value of the "variable" was (internally) always controlled with the same controller-address (as it was usually then).
 It was the "active value changer" in every menu block.
 So all parameters, almost in "real-time", could be edited and I could sample live and the play the recorded sample directly with variable envelope curves or other editing.
 The audio quality of the S1000 was then almost shockingly good!
 Through Max, the S1000 was mutated into a monster.
 Also the AKAI S1000 became for me obsolete with the M.A.R.S. - and then the luggage got smaller.

-Here is a live recording (1990) of a piece that I had done with the Akai and Max in this way.
+Here is a live recording (1990) of a piece that I had realized with the AKAI and Max.
 Frank Gratkowski plays the soprano saxophone.
-All my sounds are from live samples of his sounds.
-At the beginning of the pieces I had empty memory (which was very practical).
-I think hardly anyone could work on the S1000 as fast as I did.
+All my sounds are sampled live of Frank's sounds.
+At the beginning of the pieces the AKAI had empty memory (which was very practical).
+I think hardly anyone could work on the S1000 as fast as I did at that time (with Max).